RESEARCH TOOLS AND METHODS IN SOCIO-CULTURAL ANTHROPOLOGY (A-L)

 - Research Design and Preparation

 Modalità di insegnamento

-This course is designed partially as a workshop, so once a week, usually on Wednesday, students will be expected to do a close reading of assigned texts and to lead the discussion about them.
-The course has a practical nature; as such, students will work in small groups and individually to apply what they learn during the course in conducting a small-scale ethnographic research of their own choosing.
+This course is partially designed as a workshop: once a week, usually on Wednesdays, students are expected to do a close reading of assigned texts and lead their discussion.
+Finally, the course has a practical nature: students will work in small groups to apply what they learn about how to conceive and write up an ethnographic project.

 Modalità di verifica dell'apprendimento